-It is vital that the school are involved in this process, as per the current legislation and requirements from the Joint Council of Qualifications (JCQ).
+It is vital that the school is involved in this process, as per the current legislation and requirements from the Joint Council of Qualifications (JCQ).
 The JCQ require that the process of determining access arrangements is carried out in a collaborative manner between the school and specialist assessor.
 Any access arrangements should reflect your child’s history of need (as documented by the school) and normal way of working in school.
-In view of this, it is essential that a School Questionnaire is completed along with the Family Questionnaire, in order to obtain these details about your child.
-If you choose not to involve the school in this process, it may jeopardise the usefulness and effectiveness of the report and any access arrangements that the child may be eligible for.
+In view of this, it is essential that as well as your completed Family Questionnaire, we recieve a completed School Questionnaire and a JCQ Form 8 Part 1 from the school prior to the assessment, in order for the assessor to have a full picture of your child.

 The specialist assessor may highlight and advise upon any relevant and appropriate access arrangements, however, it is the school’s sole responsibility to decide what access arrangements to apply for and to make the application to the awarding body, if required.